- 01. The History of Latin: The Origins of the Language

 While Rome was responsible for the spread of Latin, the fall of the Western Roman Empire led to its decline.

 Before the Huns arrived from the East and forced migration to the West, the Roman Empire was weakening.
 In the 5th century, some Germanic peoples were taking control of areas of Italy.
-The Eastern Roman Empire, also known as the Holy Roman Empire, survived the attacks and Greek culture began to spread.
+The Eastern Roman Empire, also known as the Byzantine Empire, survived the attacks and Greek culture began to spread.

 However, Latin only declined moderately.
 Latin's tough.
 It can roll with the punches.
 We could say that rather than disappearing, Latin transformed when it came into contact with other languages (such as the Germanic languages).

 Furthermore, Classic Latin was used by leaders, intellectuals, and writers.
 The colonists and soldiers, on the other hand, spoke the Latin of the people, commonly referred to as Vulgar Latin.
+Think about the difference between standard English - used by politicians and academics and in written texts - and the language that we actually speak: there's quite a difference.

-Vulgar Latin gave rise to a number of different languages: The Romance Languages and Italian, namely.
+Vulgar Latin gave rise to a number of different languages: the Romance languages and Italian, namely.

 While already in decline in the 2nd century, Classical Latin became less important while the opposite was true for Vulgar Latin.
 In fact, scribes and clerks began to rewrite civil and religious documents into Vulgar Latin which would take over Classical Latin.